Summary

 On this page

-PrEP (pre-exposure prophylaxis) is oral medication taken by HIV-negative people to protect themselves from contracting HIV.
+PrEP (pre-exposure prophylaxis) is an oral medication taken by HIV-negative people to protect them from contracting HIV.

-When taken daily or on-demand under the advice of your doctor, PrEP is up to 99% effective at preventing HIV.
+When taken daily, or on-demand under the advice of a doctor, PrEP is up to 99% effective at preventing HIV.

-Currently approved PrEP is a combined tablet of 2 HIV antiretroviral medications that have been used to treat HIV since 2004.
+Currently approved PrEP is a single tablet that contains 2 HIV antiretroviral (ART) medications used to treat HIV.
+It is usually taken daily.

 PrEP is for HIV-negative people at risk of HIV infection.
-Such as:
+This includes:

 - Men who have sex with men without using a condom.

-- Having a sexual partner who is HIV-positive and not on treatment or they are at high risk of getting HIV.
+- Having a sexual partner who has HIV and is not on treatment, or are at high risk of getting HIV.

-- You are sexually active and inconsistently use condoms.
+- People who are sexually active and inconsistently use condoms.

 Speak with your doctor to see if PrEP is your best option to prevent HIV.